 During your hospital stay, your medicines may change.
-You can review these with your nurse, surgeon or pharmacist before leaving the hospital.
+You can review these with your nurse, surgeon or pharmacist.
 Prescriptions will be given to you before you leave the hospital.
 See your family doctor if you have further questions.

 Problems after surgery